 VOA Broadcasting in Kurdish

 VOA’s Kurdish Service reaches its audience on radio, television and the Internet.
 In addition to shortwave and AM, the programs air on FM affiliates in several cities in Iraq (Erbil, Sulaymaniyah, Kirkuk, Mosul, Baghdad, and Basra).
-VOA Kurdish also produces video reports that are streamed on its website.
+VOA Kurdish also produces video reports that are streamed on both of its websites (Kurmanji and Sorani).
 The service’s audience consists of more than 30 million Kurds living in the Middle East and Eurasia and approximately one million Kurds living in Europe and North America.
 Audience research indicates that the broadcasts are popular among listeners in Iran, Iraq, Syria, and Turkey.

 Established: April 1992